Sidify Apple Music Converter

 Step 4 Start to play Apple Music.

-Apple Music subscription enables users to play and download music files for offline enjoying and stream the purchased music to multiple devices like Apple Watch, Apple TV etc, but after the cancelation of Apple Music subscription, you are not access to the Apple Music albums or playlists you added due to protection, let alone stream them on Apple Watch.
+Apple Music subscription enables users to play and download music files for offline enjoying and stream the purchased music to multiple devices like Apple Watch, Apple TV, etc, but after the cancelation of Apple Music subscription, you are not accessible to the Apple Music albums or playlists you added due to protection, let alone stream them on Apple Watch.

 So how to keep Apple Music albums or playlists which you synced on Apple Watch active after canceling the subscription?
-You can turn to Sidify Apple Music Converter to help you legally remove the protection from Apple Music tracks or playlists, and convert them to plain formats like MP3, AAC, WAV or FLAC, thus you can add these Apple Music songs to your iPhone Apple Music app and sync them to Apple Watch for offline listening without worrying about the cancelation of subscription.
+You can turn to Sidify Apple Music Converter to help you convert Apple Music tracks or playlists to plain formats like MP3, AAC, WAV, FLAC or AIFF, thus you can add these Apple Music songs to your iPhone Apple Music app and sync them to Apple Watch for offline listening without worrying about the cancelation of subscription.

 Sidify Apple Music Converter

-The following part is a tutorial on how to convert Apple Music albums or playlists to plain formats as MP3, WAV, AAC or FLAC, and sync the converted Apple Music to Apple Watch for listening.
+The following part is a tutorial on how to convert Apple Music albums or playlists to plain formats as MP3, WAV, AAC, FLAC or AIFF, and sync the converted Apple Music to Apple Watch for listening.

 Step 1 Add Apple Music to Sidify Apple Music Converter.